-This Beautiful Keto Lemon Cream Pie is a low carb, gluten free and sugar-free sensation that even carb loving family and friends will enjoy!
+This Beautiful Sugar Free Lemon Cream Pie is a low carb, gluten free and keto sensation that even carb loving family and friends will enjoy!

 Lemon lovers will adore this scrumptious pie!
 With a fabulous, flaky crust that is also low carb and grain free, even if you're not quite into lemon you might just find yourself needing to try a piece!

 I'm a lemon lover all the way so I have a few recipes besides this one that might tickle your fancy to make.
 If you don't want a large pie like this in the house perhaps my Lemon Mug Cake would be best as it's just a single serving.

 If you're into creamy custards try my Blueberry Lemon Custard Cake made in the Crock Pot, or my newest recipe without the need for a pie crust, Lemon Custard Pie!
 I've also got an easy creamy, lemon cheesecake mousse you might love!

 If you've been following my blog for a while now, you know a little about my family.
 For those who are new around here, these are the facts:

 - I've been sugar-free for 18 years, gluten free and low carb for the last 11 and keto for the last 7.
 You can see my before/after pics and read my low carb keto journey here.

 - Hubby was not sugar-free and low carb and we've been able to let our food differences not hinder our happy marriage of 25 years.
 In 2018 he finally went keto, hooray!